 7. Concomitant use of drugs with a risk of causing prolonged QTc and/or Torsades de Pointes.

 8. Concomitant use of herbal medications (e.g., St. John's wort, Kava, ephedra [ma huang], ginko biloba) at least 7 days prior to the first dose of study drug and throughout participation in the trial.

 10. Presence of active gastrointestinal (GI) disease or other condition that will interfere significantly with the absorption, distribution, metabolism, or excretion of X-396.

 12. Patients who are immunosuppressed (including known HIV infection), have a serious active infection at the time of treatment, or another serious underlying medical condition that would impair the ability of the patient to receive protocol treatment.

-13. Patients that, in the investigator's opinion, have tolerated poorly prior treatment with an ALK or MET inhibitor.
+13. Patients that, in the investigator's judgment, have tolerated poorly prior treatment with an ALK or MET inhibitor.

 14. Psychological, familial, sociological, or geographical conditions that do not permit compliance with the protocol.